-When it comes to Power Wheels, there is no one size fits all, but we can confidently guarantee that there exists a car or truck in stock to suit anyone.
+When it comes to Power Wheels, there is no one size fits all, but we can confidently guarantee that a car or truck exists in stock to suit anyone.

 This next point is one that could easily be overlooked if not brought under closer attention, but nevertheless, it is a point of consideration, and it matters.

 The Wild Thing has a recommended weight permission of 100 pounds, which is also true of some of the smaller conventional Power Wheels models.
 However, some of the more heavy-duty and sizable Power Wheels vehicles are rated for weight accommodations of up to 130 lbs.
-This may not seem like much, but for a child, this can make a big difference.
+This may not seem like much, but this can make a big difference for a child.

 A Power Wheels with a greater weight allowance can effectively extend the product's use-life and allow for an alternative for a child around the 100-pound mark.

 Part of the reason why some of the Power Wheels allow for a greater weight limit is so that they may account for multiple drivers riding together at the same time.
 If you are riding alone, this can work to your advantage because you may now solely occupy the full extent of the weight capacity by yourself.